 The 390 hour Diploma in TESOL consists of 10 units (a total of 17 modules).
 Included in the modules are course notes, a variety of self-check exercises and tasks for submission as part of the continual assessment.
 Your personal trainer marks each module as it is submitted and returns your work with comments, guidance and a module grade so you will be able to monitor your progress.
 There are no written examinations.

-Aims, Eligibility & Course Structure as per 350 hour Diploma PLUS 40 hour teaching practice which can be taken online or onsite at one of our centres.
+Aims, Eligibility & Course Structure as per 350 hour Diploma PLUS 40 hour online teaching practice.

 Unit 1: Being An Efficient Distance Learner